Tewkensuchus: Phylogeny

-Though fragmentary in nature, the fossil material of Tewkensuchus nonetheless gives a good idea of how it is related to other crocodyliforms, making it clear that the animal was not an eusuchian but rather had close ties with the terrestrial family Sebecidae.
+Though fragmentary in nature, the fossil material of Tewkensuchus nonetheless gives a good idea of how it is related to other crocodyliforms, making it clear that the animal was not a eusuchian but rather had close ties with the terrestrial family Sebecidae.
 All phylogenetic trees recovered by the type description support a close relationship between sebecids and the similarly terrestrial members of Baurusuchidae, together known as Sebecosuchia, therefore going against the idea that sebecids were actually relatives of peirosaurids, forming the clade Sebecia.

 Tewkensuchus itself was found to be most closely related to a variety of European species generally thought of as close kin to South American sebecids, namely the genera Iberosuchus from Spain, Dentaneosuchus from France and Bergisuchus from Germany.
 While the anatomical characters that define this clade of European sebecosuchians are either modified or not visible in Tewkensuchus, the relationship is inferred on the basis of some features of the frontal that are shared between Tewkensuchus and Iberosuchus.
 The poorly understood Eremosuchus from Northern Africa may have also been part of this group, though the scrappy nature of its remains means that it is regarded as being unstable by the research team conducting the analysis.
 While this "Eurogondwanan clade", as the grouping is referred to by Gonzalo Gabriel Bravo and colleagues, contains genera that have at times been placed within Sebecidae itself, the team reasons that separating these genera from proper sebecids would be more in line with the taxonomy used in previous studies.
 Given that the "Eurogondwanan clade" is still closely related to the Sebecidae, the clade Sebecoidea was erected to encompass both groups.